joschadutli/BenchmarksWM/docs/check.md

 ## NOTEs
 ### Use of commands from default packages (done)

 Problem:  R has some default packages (e.g. "stats") i.e. not part of core R but always installed.
-If you use commands from these packages in your own package, you need to tell R you're doing that, otherwise it can potentially get confused on some systems.
+If you use commands from these packages in your own package's R scripts, you need to tell R you're doing that, otherwise it can potentially get confused on some systems.

 Solution: Add to the NAMESPACE file the code provided by the R CMD check